rllko/Multi-Tenant-Auth-Service/README.md

 ### Server App

-The server and migration utility are written in [C#](https://learn.microsoft.com/en-us/dotnet/csharp/) and target [.NET](https://dotnet.microsoft.com/) `10.0` (see [global.json](global.json)).
+The server and migration utilities are written in [C#](https://learn.microsoft.com/en-us/dotnet/csharp/) and target [.NET](https://dotnet.microsoft.com/) `10.0` (see [global.json](global.json)).

 ### Docker

-To run the application stack in containers, the [Docker Engine](https://docs.docker.com/engine/) with the [Docker Compose](https://docs.docker.com/compose/) plugin is expected to be installed.
-The stack requires [PostgreSQL](https://www.postgresql.org/) and [Redis](https://redis.io/), both of which are already included in the [Docker Compose file](docker-compose.yml) along with NGINX.
+The execution of the application stack in containers will require installation of the [Docker Engine](https://docs.docker.com/engine/) with the [Docker Compose](https://docs.docker.com/compose/) plugin.
+It will require [PostgreSQL](https://www.postgresql.org/) and [Redis](https://redis.io/), both of which are provided in the [Docker Compose configuration.

 ## Applications

 ### Quick Start

-1. Create a `.env` file based on the provided `.env.example`:
+1. Create a `.env` file using the template file `.env.example`:

    ```shell
    cp .env.example .env
    ```

-1. Build and run the whole stack with Docker:
+2. Start everything up using Docker:

    ```shell
    docker compose up --build
    ```

-The first run builds the images and may take a few minutes.
-This starts PostgreSQL, Redis, the key generator, the database migration utility, the API server, NGINX, and the web app.
+For the initial run, building will be required, which can take a while.
+This launches the PostgreSQL, Redis, key generator, database migration tool, API server, NGINX, and website itself.

 > [!NOTE]
-> The `migration` service applies the database migrations once and then exits — a `migration_utility_c ...
-Exited (0)` status is **expected** and means it succeeded, not that it crashed.
+> After applying database migrations once and exiting, the `migration` service ends execution with the following message: `migration_utility_container ...
+Exited (0)` which is an **expected outcome**, indicating success and not crash.

 Once running, the stack is reachable at: